AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder.md

  </tbody>
 </table>

-## Segment Builder Controls: Traits Section {#reference_131791CC12A6431A8AD5F19F4FB48947}
+## [!UICONTROL Segment Builder] Controls: [!UICONTROL Traits] Section {#reference_131791CC12A6431A8AD5F19F4FB48947}

-In Segment Builder, the Traits section lets you manage traits in a segment, create trait groups, and set qualification criteria.
-To add a trait to a segment, type the trait name in the search field and click Add Trait.
-Save the trait (if finished) or move on to Destinations Mapping.
+In [!UICONTROL Segment Builder], the [!UICONTROL Traits] section lets you manage traits in a segment, create trait groups, and set qualification criteria.
+To add a trait to a segment, type the trait name in the search field and click [!UICONTROL Add Trait].
+Save the trait (if finished) or move on to [!UICONTROL Destinations Mapping].

 <!--
 r_segment_traits_section.xml
 -->

-**Prerequisites:** Complete the required fields in the Basic Information section.
+**Prerequisites:** Complete the required fields in the [!UICONTROL Basic Information] section.

 <table id="table_27644243716E4602B432E2C6C8AD9AA4">
  <thead>